amancsingh/Player_Performance_Predictor/README.md

 Role balance within a team

-This project aims to replace subjective selection with a repeatable, explainable, and data-driven system.
+The goal of this project is to replace subjective selection with a repeatable, explainable, and data-driven system.

-Key Objectives
+3. Project Objectives

+The core objectives of this project are:

+Contextual prediction
-Predict individual player performance using contextual machine learning
+Predict individual player performance using match-specific features.

+Variance handling
-Handle high variance and class imbalance in sports data
+Address the high volatility and class imbalance inherent in sports data.

+Decision stability
-Provide stable, interpretable predictions suitable for decision-making
+Provide interpretable predictions suitable for real-world selection decisions.

+Team optimization
-Recommend a role-balanced optimal XI based on predicted impact
+Recommend a role-balanced optimal playing XI using quantitative impact scoring.

-Core Features
+4. Core Features
-Player Performance Prediction
+4.1 Player Performance Prediction

+This module provides context-aware performance forecasts with the following characteristics:

+Output format
-Predicts runs range and wickets range
+Performance is predicted as runs and wickets ranges (categorical bins).

+Model separation
-Separate models for:
+Independent models are used for:

 Batting and Bowling

 T20, ODI, and Test formats

-Predictions are returned as categorical bins instead of exact values to improve reliability
+Stability over precision
+Classification-based predictions are preferred over fragile point estimates.

-Contextual Feature Engineering
+4.2 Contextual Feature Engineering

-Models incorporate:
+The predictive models incorporate the following feature groups:

+Recent form metrics
-Player form over last 10 matches
+Player performance over the last 10 matches.

+Venue history
-Venue-specific historical performance
+Ground-specific historical performance.

-Opposition-specific performance
+Opposition matchups
+Player effectiveness against specific teams.

-Career statistics (format-wise)
+Career aggregates
+Format-wise career statistics.

-Optimal XI Recommendation
+4.3 Optimal XI Recommendation System

-Converts predictions into a quantitative Impact Score
+The Optimal XI module converts individual predictions into team-level decisions:

-Weighted scoring formula:
+Impact scoring
+Each player is assigned a weighted impact score using:

 Impact Score = Runs Score + (Wickets Score × 25)

-Applies role-based constraints to ensure:
+Role-based constraints
+Selection logic enforces:

 Adequate batting depth